Župa dubrovačka

 Župa Dubrovačka is a municipality and a valley located in Dubrovnik-Neretva County in south-eastern Croatia.

 Župa Dubrovačka stretches between Dubrovnik, the old Ragusa in the west and Cavtat, the ancient Epidaurus in the east, between the settlements of Dubac and Plat.
 The three islands Supetar, Mrkan and Bobara anchored right in front of the bay protect it from the open sea and from the north the hilly slopes of the Upper Župa.
 Tourist resorts are clustered along the coast.

-Župa Dubrovačka is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.
+Župa Dubrovačka is an underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

 Demographics

 The municipality had 8,331 inhabitants in 2011, 95% of which were Croats.
 The largest village of the municipality is Čibača with 2,039 inhabitants.

 In 2021, the municipality had 8,705 residents in the following 17 settlements: